 Because many homeowners choose to rent holiday rentals, which may be costly, finding the right property to relocate to Costa Rica may take some time.
-When planning a long-term stay, it’s advisable to work with a realtor who can discover better long-term rental rates than what you’ll find online for vacation houses.
-If you’re lucky, you might be able to rent a property with basic furniture, eliminating the need to bring your own or trying to replace everything once you arrive.
-Many expats prefer to buy a property rather than rent it since they won’t have to worry about obtaining a reasonable rental cost.
+When planning a long-term stay, working with a realtor who can discover better long-term rental rates than what you’ll find online for vacation houses is advisable.
+If you’re lucky, you might be able to rent a property with basic furniture, eliminating the need to bring your own or try to replace everything once you arrive.
+Many expats prefer to buy a property rather than rent it since they won’t have to worry about a reasonable rental cost.

 Moving Your Belongings

 Bringing home goods to Costa Rica will require an international professional mover.
 Importing furniture might be a little pricey due to import expenses.
 An international auto shipper must transport cars.
 While importing an automobile can be costly, you may find it much simpler to import your own than to locate one that is competitively priced and in good condition while looking to buy one locally.
 When purchasing a car in Costa Rica, you should also be aware that buying a car in Costa Rica; you will need to hire a lawyer or notary to transfer the car title and confirm that the vehicle is not already registered to another person.